replicatedhq/kurl.sh/src/markdown-pages/add-ons/flannel.md

 ## Limitations

-* Migrations from Weave CNI are not supported
 * Migrations from Antrea CNI are not supported
 * Network Policies are not supported
 * IPv6 and dual stack networks are not supported